themaryanjuguna/themaryanjuguna/README.md

 ###

 ### Interests
-* Data Analysis, Tracking and surveillance equipments and techniques
+* Data Analysis, Tracking and Surveillance
 * Bird-Watching and Wildlife Conservation
 * Hiking and Outdoor Adventure
-* Patient Advocacy and Education
+* Patient Advocacy and Empowerment
 * Healthcare Policy and Legislation
-* Data Protection
+* Data Protection and Privacy

 ### Contact